Last updated on .

 Future of the Carpet Museum

 The Carpet Museum was located within the Hagia Sophia complex from 2013 to 2020.
 The entrance was at the northeast corner of Hagia Sophia at Soğukçeşme Street through a beautiful Baroque gate.
-Apparently the museum will reopen again in the Imperial Pavilion of the Blue Mosque (as of December 2023).
-I’ll update this post when I can verify the information.
+According to certain sources, it’s temporarily closed (as of December 2024) and is going through a transitional period.
+I’ll update this post when I can verify it has reopened.

-All of the following photos and information about the museum are from my visit in November 2018 when it was located at Hagia Sophia, which was converted from a museum to a mosque in July 2020.
+All of the following photos and information about the museum are from my visit in November 2018.

 First Gallery